 Effects of the Stock Market Crash in 1987

 - The stock market crash of 1987 had a contagion effect that affected the whole world.
 Many countries had to come up with liberal monetary policy measures to inject liquidity into the system and acting as a lender to several brokerage houses who had to deposit margin money after the fall.
-This prevented the collapse of the whole financial system.
+It prevented the collapse of the whole financial system.

 - After the record fall, markets recovered quickly and gave stellar returns in upcoming years.
 The overall effect of the crash was relatively less than what was expected.

-Stock Market Crash in 1929 vs Black Monday in 1987
+Stock Market Crash in 1929 vs. Black Monday in 1987

 It took almost 10 years for the world to come out of the great depression of 1929.
-The depression had affected the world vastly and it took a lot of time to recover from the recession.
+The depression had affected the world vastly, and it took a lot of time to recover from the recession.
 Markets in 1987 recouped in 2 years without going into depression and gave stellar returns afterward.
 Its effect was much lower than predicted.
-Although the 1987 crash saw the greatest ever fall in the market, its effect was limited as compared to the 1929 crash which led to one of the highest ever unemployment rates and shutting down of banks.
+Although the 1987 crash saw the greatest ever fall in the market, its effect was limited as compared to the 1929 crash, which led to one of the highest ever unemployment rates and shutting down of banks.

-This has been a guide to What is Stock Market Crash in 1987.
+This article has been a guide to What is Stock Market Crash in 1987.
 Here we discuss how does the stock market crash, its causes, effects, and differences.
 You can learn more about from the following articles –